ACEJMC assessment plan, graduate programs

 Graduating students are asked to fill out an exit survey, the ASU Graduate & Law Student Report Card (GLSRC), administered by the ASU University Office of Evaluation and Educational Effectiveness.
 Approximately 70-75% of graduating seniors, graduate students, and law students complete this exit survey each year when they apply for graduation.
 Questions for graduate students focus on academic experience (courses and professors), professional development, student services, career preparation and overall quality of the program.

-Results are shared each year with the department in an Academic Program Profile report.
+Department-specific results are shared with colleges in academic plan and department reports.
 Employment data are shared with career service units at the university and college level.
 The assessment helps identify needed improvements in curricula, course content, student services, advising and other areas.
-The survey instrument can be found here.

 Revised: Spring 2022 to develop a new survey instrument, replacing a previous instrument that solicited alumni feedback via a survey included with an alumni e-newsletter that did not break out graduate student responses.

-Student awards are monitored and published annually here.
+Student work is published for mass audiences; the most exemplary pieces of published content often win awards.
+Student awards are monitored and published on the Cronkite website.
 Contests provide important feedback from external judges and reviewers on the quality of Cronkite student work as compared to the work of their peers — and in some cases, as compared to the work of professionals.
 How well students fare in local, regional and national competitions provides evidence of the competencies they have acquired and is indicative of the level of their preparedness for the profession.

-Students evaluate every Cronkite course at the end of each term, and data are used to improve both curriculum and instruction.
+Students evaluate every Cronkite course at the end of each class term, and data is used to improve both curriculum and instruction.
 This tool is particularly important in the graduate programs, which must adapt quickly to changing student profiles and industry needs.

-Students are asked to evaluate instruction based on a range of measures, which includes ACEJMC values and competencies.
-Scores on two items — overall teaching ability and rigor of class – are extracted and included in annual evaluations of all full-time faculty members, along with a ranking of how each instructor’s rating compares to that of all other Cronkite faculty.
-An example of instructor rankings data is here.
-Deans also closely review student comments on courses and instruction and address issues with individual faculty members as needed.
-Student evaluations figure prominently in the annual performance rating awarded to each faculty member and in decisions about faculty teaching assignments..
+Students are asked to evaluate instruction based on a range of measures, which has, since 2013, included ACEJMC values and competencies.
+Scores on two items – overall teaching ability and rigor of class – are extracted and included in annual evaluations of all full-time faculty members, along with a ranking of how each instructor’s rating compares to that of all other Cronkite faculty.
+Deans also review student comments on courses and address issues with individual faculty members as needed.
+Student evaluations figure in the annual performance rating awarded to each faculty member and in decisions about faculty teaching assignments and retaining adjunct faculty.